Lane Sisters: Career

 In the meantime, Cora had left her husband and in 1932, accompanied by Rosemary, arrived in New York.
 Cora immediately went to work pushing her two young daughters into attending auditions for various prospective Broadway productions, without success.
 It was while the girls were trying out numbers at a music publishing office that Fred Waring, an orchestra leader, heard them harmonizing.
 He found them attractive and individually talented.
 In early 1933 with Cora's approval they were signed to a contract with Waring.
 Cora acted as chaperone to Rosemary and Priscilla who at this time adopted the name Lane.

 Fred Waring not only toured with his band, known as "The Pennsylvanians", but had a weekly radio show.
 Priscilla quickly became known as the comedienne of the group.
 Rosemary sang the ballads while Priscilla performed the swing numbers and wisecracked with Waring and various guests.
-Dr. Mullican instituted divorce proceedings against his wife on the grounds of desertion, and the divorce was granted in 1933.
+Mullican instituted divorce proceedings against his wife on the grounds of desertion, and the divorce was granted in 1933.

 Rosemary and Priscilla remained with Fred Waring for almost five years.
 In 1937, Waring was engaged by Warner Bros. in Hollywood to appear with his entire band in Varsity Show, a musical starring Dick Powell.
 Both Rosemary and Priscilla were tested and awarded feature roles in the film.
 Rosemary shared the romantic passages with Powell, while Priscilla was a high-spirited college girl.

 Although Lola had been in Hollywood since 1929, she had twice retired from the screen for marriage.
 Now she had made a comeback.
 She was second lead to Bette Davis in the melodrama, Marked Woman, and won critical acclaim.
 Lola played the part of Gaby, a tough clip joint "hostess".
 Warners awarded her a contract in 1937 and her looks suited the hard-edged roles she found at Warners.